-- 1. A relevant intermediary may appoint more than two proxies to attend the Annual General Meeting and vote (please see Note 3).
-For investors who have used their CPF monies to buy TalkMed Group - Limited's Shares, this Report is forwarded to them at the request of the CPF Approved Nominees and is sent solely FOR INFORMATION ONLY.
-This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used - CPF investors who wish to vote should contact their CPF Approved Nominees.
+- A relevant intermediary may appoint more than two proxies to attend the Annual General Meeting and vote (please see Note 3).
+For investors who have used their CPF monies to buy TalkMed Group - For investors who have used their CPF monies to buy TalkMed Group Limited's Shares, this Report is forwarded to them at the request of the CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them. - 4.
+CPF investors who wish to vote should contact their CPF Approved Nominees.